Twelfth Night 1 - A Twelfth Night Party & the Acting Circle

 Now - tell the rest of the class that they are the director.
 The actors will listen to their stage directions.
 Begin with - where do you want the actors?
 All standing together?
 Where?
 And why?

-I've decided to create a second document (PDF, Docx) with some of the stage directions that will come from the students - you can find it below in the handout section.
+In the handout with my Acting Circle Notes you can find stage directions as well - you can find it below in the handout section.
 Remember - let the students direct, not you.
 Be aware of how much time you have.
-You will need to give the students 5 minutes at the end to find a group (and assign who is bringing what) for the next lesson (Shoebox Macbeth).

-Macbeth Act 1, scene 3 lines 28-117 for the Macbeth Circle Handout
+Twelfth Night Act 2, scene 2 lines for the Acting Circle, Handout

-This is the blank copy of the script that the students will use for the Macbeth Circle.
-The print is big and their's plenty of room for them to take their notes directly on the script.
+This is the blank copy of the script that the students will use for the Acting Circle.
+The print is big and there is plenty of room for them to take their notes directly on the script.
 Remember - make sure they don't have any other books, plays, dictionaries out.
 You need this "blank" slate.

 Remote Teaching

 Believe it or not - I actually did this remotely and it worked very well.
-With the handouts that you have here - and the fact that they did this kind of thing before (The Beowulf Circle) it just takes a little preparation.
+With the handouts that you have here - and the fact that they did this kind of thing before twice (The Beowulf Circle & The Macbeth Circle) it just takes a little preparation.

 On the first side of the bookmark are the due dates (these usually end up changing depending on our progress) along with some general ideas and themes to look for.
-On the flip side are some often used vocabulary words that may be unknown to them - they will find more obscure words on the left hand page of their Folger Editions of Macbeth.
+On the flip side are various characters from the play along with a short description - because this play is based on mixed-up identities - this can be really helpful, especially as a bookmark kept in the script as you read it.

 Class Recordings